-- optical technology and network components for Optical communication. - various network architecture and topologies for optical networks. - the issues in the network design and operation for wavelength routing in optical networks.
+- To describe the optical technology and network components for Optical communication. - To classify the various network architectures and topologies for optical networks. - To discuss the issues in the network design - To investigate the design and cost tradeoff of wavelength routing in optical networks. - To explain the networking protocols and its test beds. - To illustrate the high capacity networks